-Introducing Showcase, created by Ashley Kang in 2019 and currently curated by Connie Liu.
+Introducing Showcase, created by Ashley Kang in 2019 and currently curated by Katie Chan.
 We're celebrating how people are using p5.js to make creative work, learning, and open source more interesting and inclusive.
 Together, we make community.
 During Summer 2019, we asked a few creators to share more about how they've used p5.js through different projects and pieces.

 Sine waves and lerps generated in p5.js, exported as SVG, and drawn with a plotter and pens.

 An interactive typographic poster that uses a mobile device's motion sensor with p5.js.

 A resource for learning the what, why, and how of using shaders in p5.js.

 In this game developed with p5.play, help Airi fly by saying PEW.
 Created to encourage people to get out of their comfort zone and feel more confident about themselves regardless of what they do and how they look or sound.

 A video channel with 1-minute videos in Mandarin about creative coding, art, and technology, including p5.js tutorials for beginners.
 Available on YouTube, Instagram, Bilibili, and TikTok.